home

 Red Bartsia, Odontites vernus - closeup of flowers

-This plant is easy to overlook especially when growing in tallish grass.
+This plant is easy to overlook especially when it is growing in tallish grass.

 Red Bartsia flowers

-Red Bartsia is semi-parastic on the plants that grow alongside it, and is common on disturbed land and the sides of tracks as well as on the margins of farmland.
+Red Bartsia is hemi-parastic on other plant species, particularly grasses, that grow alongside it, and it is common on disturbed land and the sides of tracks as well as on the disturbed margins of farmland.

 Red Bartsia flowers from June until September brightening up the landscape when many other flowers have died back.

-The plants on this page were photographed in Wales during July and August.
+In Britain and Ireland Red Bartsia can be seen in flower from June to the end of September.
+The plants shown on this page were photographed in Wales during July and August.

 Sue Parker's latest ebook is a revised and enlarged edition of Wild Orchids in The Burren.
 Full details here...